nnthanh01061999/svg-2-tsx/README.md

 # SVG to TSX Converter

-A VS Code extension that converts SVG files to React TypeScript components with built-in SVG optimization capabilities.
+A VS Code extension that converts SVG files to React TypeScript components with built-in SVG optimization capabilities using SVGO.

-## Features
+## ✨ Features

 - **SVG to React Component Conversion**: Convert SVG files to React TypeScript components
 - **SVG Optimization Server**: Built-in RESTful API server for optimizing SVG files using SVGO